gadget-inc/opentelemetry-instrumentations/packages/opentelemetry-instrumentation-ws/Readme.md

 # opentelemetry-instrumentation-ws

 Adds opentelemetry tracing instrumentation for the `ws` library.
-Traces socket opens, closes, sends, and optionally messages.
+Traces socket opens, closes, sends, and optionally messages for the `WebSocket` constructor, and traces upgrades that happen on `http.Server`, `https.Server`, and `WebSocket.Server`.

 ## Installation